-Installation view of Robert Rauschenberg and Cy Twombly, May 4-25, 1974, showing at left, five Tablets, as well as Rauschenberg's Untitled, 1974 (left) and Untitled, 1974 (right) on the far wall; at the Leo Castelli gallery, 420 West Broadway, New York.
+Installation view of Robert Rauschenberg and Cy Twombly, showing at left, five works from Rauschenberg's Pyramid Series and Untitled, 1974, as well as four of Cy Twombly's drawings on back wall; at the Leo Castelli gallery.
 Smithsonian Archives of American Art, Leo Castelli Gallery Records, Washington, D.C.